-Check

-The measures taken by your company and any subcontractors to segregate, identify and prevent mixing between certified and non-certified seafood.

-The permission to use the MSC label and ASC logo by asking for proof of approved packaging designs covered by a valid l licence agreement (see page 18 of this guide for more information).
+Check The measures taken by your company and any subcontractors to segregate, identify and prevent mixing between certified and non-certified seafood.
+The permission to use the MSC label and ASC logo by asking for proof of approved packaging designs covered by a valid licence agreement, see page 17 for more information.
 Non-certified ingredients used have been correctly calculated (where applicable).

-Review

-The management system/s for each activity in scope (for example retail to consumer, storage).
+Your Labour Risk Score and whether a labour audit is required.
+Review v The management system/s for each activity in scope (for example retail to consumer, storage).
 The records showing purchase, receipt and physical handling of certified species.
 The training records of responsible personnel and the training material is up-to-date.

-Interview

-At least one responsible personnel at each site visited on their competency, understanding and application of the chain of custody procedures (for example the auditor may ask members of staff to explain their role to prevent mislabeling of seafood product).
+Interv iew At least one responsible personnel at each site visited on their competency, understanding and application of the chain of custody procedures (for example the auditor may ask members of staff to explain their role to prevent mislabelling of seafood product).
+Verify Any product served, sold or labelled as certified back to a certified purchase or delivery, including product movement through any operations site.

-Verify

-Any product served, sold or labelled as certified back to a certified purchase or delivery, including product movement through any operations site.
 This is called a traceability test.